verrazzano/docs/content/en/docs/reference/API/OAM/Workloads.md

-###VerrazzanoHelidonWorkload
+### VerrazzanoHelidonWorkload

 The VerrazzanoHelidonWorkload custom resource contains the configuration information for a [Helidon](https://helidon.io) workload within Verrazzano.
-Here is a sample Component that specifies a VerrazzanoHelidonWorkload (to deploy this application, see [Hello World Helidon](https://github.com/verrazzano/verrazzano/blob/master/examples/hello-helidon/README.md)).
+Here is a sample component that specifies a VerrazzanoHelidonWorkload.
+To deploy this application, see [Hello World Helidon](https://github.com/verrazzano/verrazzano/blob/master/examples/hello-helidon/README.md).
 ```
 apiVersion: core.oam.dev/v1alpha2
 kind: Component